MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPEnterpriseSearchCrawlContentSource.md

 $newtopo | Set-SPEnterpriseSearchCrawlTopology -Active
 ```

-This example creates a new, inactive, crawl topology, removes a crawl component from it, and activates the new crawl topology.
+This example creates a new, inactive, crawl topology, removes a crawl component from it and activates the new crawl topology.

 ## PARAMETERS